-International Women’s Day is recognized globally on March 8th and is a day to celebrate the social, economic, cultural, and political achievements of women everywhere.
-One of the ways we recognize this important day at Microverse is by looking at the history of women in software development and highlighting some of our amazing female students, and their journey's to software development.
+International Women’s Day is recognized globally each year on March 8th.
+IWD is a day to celebrate the social, economic, cultural, and political achievements of women everywhere.
+One of the ways we at Microverse recognize this important day is by reflecting on the history of women in software development and highlighting some of our amazing female students, and their journey's to software development.

-Women have been pioneers in the computing world, with recognizable achievements such as; acting as ‘human computers’ during the wars, creating new computer languages and algorithms, helping with safe space travel, and helping put the first human on the moon.
+Women have been pioneers in the computing world.
+They have recognizable achievements such as; acting as ‘human computers’ during the wars, creating new computer languages and algorithms, helping with safe space travel, and helping put the first human on the moon.